spotinst/help/src/docs/elastigroup/tools-integrations/s3logintegration.md

 ### Log Files

 Each Elastigroup log file on S3 contains three minutes of logging.
-The file name is formatted as `accountId_oceanId_oceanName_startDate.log`, for example, `act-12345_o-12345678_cluster.k8s.com_2021-08-18T08:06:00Z.log`.
+The file name is formatted as `accountId_groupId_groupName_startDate.log`, for example, `act-12345_sig-12345678_example1_2021-08-18T08:06:00Z.log`.